ghc-proposals/ghc-proposals/proposals/0000-not_equality.rst

 Motivation
 ----------

-Not Equality is flexible tool for Equality constraints.
+Not Type Equality is flexible tool for Equality constraints.
 It could help to avoid in many cases Overlapping instances.

 It is already possible to emulate such behavior.